So, some of you have asked why our road was so bad...

 They made it 3/4 of the way to the waypoint before it got dark enough that they thought they should turn around.

-A rock was loosened by Tiny as he climbed down an incline, and that same rock came to rest on AF's hand.
+A rock was loosened by Thomas as he climbed down an incline, and that same rock came to rest on Nate's hand.

 It was very painful that night, but seems to be fine now.